 The WTP uses four pumps (Finished Water Pumps Nos.
 4 through 7) to send drinking water from the plant into the distribution system.
 Finished water pumping is the largest consumer of electrical energy at the WTP.
-Recent projects were completed to add and/or replace VFDs on Pump No. 5 and No. 6.
-Little work has been completed to date on Pump No.4 and it is beginning to reach the end of its useful life.
+Recent projects were completed to add or replace variable frequency drives (VFDs) on Pump No. 5 and No. 6.
+Little work has been completed to date on Pump No.4 and it is nearing the end of its useful life.